andrei-sandor/andrei-sandor/README.md

 ### RU Hackathon
  1. Created an application that diagnoses if a person has a disease
- 2. Machine learning was done to detect if the person has a disease
+ 2. Machine learning (Python) was done to detect if the person has a disease
  3. sqlite was used to handle the database representing the record of the patient

 Link to the Github repo: https://github.com/andrei-sandor/RUHackathon